neelsmith/orthochecker/prompts.md

 Super.
 Now compile a list of tokens with invalid forms by testing the normalized precomposed value of the `text` property of all tokens in the corpus.
 Display the number of invalid tokens you found.

+---

+Excellent.
+Now give the user the option of displaying all invalid tokens.
+If the user chooses to display them, display each token as follows:

+- the value of the `urn` property
+- the `text` property highlighted so that valid characters are colored green and invalid characters are colored red